Uneasy calm grips Ukraine as West prepares winter aid

 Associated Press

-KYIV, Ukraine (AP) — An uneasy calm hung over Kyiv on Tuesday as residents of the Ukrainian capital prepared for Russian missile attacks aiming to take out more energy infrastructure as winter sets in.
+KYIV, Ukraine (AP) — An uneasy calm hung over Kyiv on Tuesday as residents of the Ukrainian capital prepared for Russian missile attacks aiming to take out more energy infrastructure as winter approaches.

-To ease the hardships and ensure Ukraine’s 43 million people can maintain their resolve in the 10th month of fighting against Russia’s invasion, NATO allies planned to boost provisions of blankets, generators and other basic necessities.
+To ease the hardships and ensure Ukraine’s 43 million people can maintain their resolve in the 10th month of fighting against Russia’s invasion, NATO allies are considering sending Patriot missiles and are boosting provisions of blankets, generators and other basic necessities.

-Ukraine’s first lady implored the West to retain the steadfastness that Ukrainians had shown against Russian President Vladimir Putin’s military campaign.
+Ukraine’s first lady implored the West to retain the steadfastness that Ukrainians have shown against Russian President Vladimir Putin’s military campaign.

 “Ukrainians are very tired of this war, but we have no choice in the matter,” Olena Zelenska, the wife of President Volodymyr Zelenskyy, said in a BBC interview during a visit to Britain.